Dental Crown Silver Spring, MD

 How long do dental crowns last?

 Dental crowns typically last between 5-15 years.
 Their life is dependent on many factors.
 The most important aspect is the patient’s oral care routine.
-If you practice good oral hygiene and visit your dentist regularly, it will be much more likely to last closer to 15 years or more.
+If you practice good oral hygiene and visit Dr. David Rever regularly, it’ll likely last closer to 15 years or more.

 Can a dentist whiten porcelain crowns?

-No. Dentists can not whiten porcelain crowns.
-The porcelain material does not stain easily or respond to whitening treatments the way tooth enamel does.
-Fortunately if you have an old stained crown, we can replace it with a high-quality modern crown.
-You might find that you need to whiten your teeth down the road to match your crown.
+No. Dentists can’t whiten porcelain crowns.
+The porcelain material doesn’t stain easily or respond to whitening treatments like tooth enamel.
+Fortunately, if you have an old stained crown, we can replace it with a high-quality modern crown.
+You might need to whiten your teeth down the road to match your crown.

-There are a few things to consider when deciding if a dentist can place dental crowns on front teeth.
-The first is that not all dentists are qualified to do this type of work.
-In order to place a dental crown on a front tooth, a dentist must have special training and experience in cosmetic dentistry.
+Not all dentists are qualified to do this type of work.
+To place a dental crown on a front tooth, a dentist must have special training and experience in cosmetic dentistry.

 Another thing to consider is the cost.
-Dental crowns for front teeth are often more expensive than those for back teeth because they require more time and effort to place.
-If you need a dental crown for your front tooth, give us a call for more information.
+Dental crowns for front teeth are often more expensive than those for back teeth because they need more time and effort to place.
+If you need a dental crown for your front tooth, call us for more information.
 We can provide options to repair your front teeth.